Euclideon/udcore/udPlatform/Docs/udJSON.md

 Relevant methods:

-  * udValue::SetArray() - Force the udValue object to be a zero-length array
+  * udJSON::SetArray() - Force the udJSON object to be a zero-length array
-  * udValue::AsArray() - Returns the udValueArray pointer, or NULL if not an array
+  * udJSON::AsArray() - Returns the udJSONArray pointer, or NULL if not an array
-  * udValue::ArrayLength() - Returns the length of the array, zero if not an array
+  * udJSON::ArrayLength() - Returns the length of the array, zero if not an array
-  * udValue::HasMemory() - Returns true for T_String, T_Array and T_Object (types that allocate memory)
+  * udJSON::HasMemory() - Returns true for T_String, T_Array and T_Object (types that allocate memory)

 To iterate an array: